Skip navigation

 9. Hold and Test in Canada

-2. The IECPDS notifies the appropriate District Office and FO of the violation.
+2. OIC notifies the appropriate District Office and FO of the violation.

 3. For the duration of intensified inspection (see criteria above for return to normal inspection), shipments to Canada will be presented for full reinspection by CFIA.
 Plant management will inform CFIA of intent to "Hold and Test" in Canada.
 Product will be held at the designated reinspection facility in Canada.
 Samples will be taken by CFIA inspectors for subsequent laboratory tests.